 At Care Animal Hospital, we will administer a topical medication that will kill the mites in one treatment.
 This is only available via a veterinary prescription and not available over the counter.

 Important Information To Note

 When your pet is infested with ear mites, other pets are at risk as well.
 Ear mites are highly contagious and can spread easily from pet to pet.
 Make sure to treat all pets at the same time making sure to treat each animal according to their species (cats, rabbits, dogs, etc. all require a different medication).

 Clean the entire environment where your pets have been.
 This is to ensure repeat exposure will not occur.
 Dispose of cleaning materials like vacuum bags, sponges, and other cleaning utensils to ensure cross-contamination does not occur.

 Now that you have an overview of how to treat ear mites you can rest at ease that you are equipped for the task.
-Even so, it cannot be stressed enough that directly consulting our veterinarian is the first line of defense when it comes to all things pet health related.
+Even so, it cannot be stressed enough that directly consulting our veterinarian or clinic is the first line of defense when it comes to all things pet health related.
 If you think your pet has ear mites, call Care Animal Hospital today at 951-676-4690.